Star Trek: Lower Decks season 1: Casting and voice recording

 In June 2020, Newsome was asked by a fan on Twitter if comedian Paul F. Tompkins would have a guest role in the series given Newsome was a frequent guest on Tompkins' podcast Spontaneanation.
 Tompkins expressed interest in the idea, and McMahan responded to say that he was organizing to have Tompkins cast for a guest role in the series' second season; Tompkins ultimately voiced Dr. Migleemo, Mariner's therapist, in the first season.
-In July, Paul Scheer was revealed to have a recurring guest role as Chief Engineer Andy Billups.
+In July, Paul Scheer was revealed to have a recurring guest role as chief engineer Andy Billups.
 Other recurring characters in the season include Jessica McKenna as Ensign Barnes and the Cerritos computer, writer Ben Rodgers as Lieutenant Steve Stevens, Sam Richardson as Ensign Vendome, Marcus Henderson as Lieutenant Jet Manhaver, Tim Robinson as Ensign Fletcher, Jack McBrayer as Badgey, and Lauren Lapkus as Ensign Jennifer.
 The latter is an Andorian, which Newsome did not realize when she improvised the uncharacteristically human name "Jennifer" during recording.

 Quaid and Newsome recorded their lines together with McMahan for most of the first season, until the pandemic forced all further recording, including additional dialogue recording (ADR), to take place remotely.
 This became one of the biggest challenges for the series during the pandemic because recording equipment was needed in each actor's house.
 Newsome already had a recording studio at her house that she used for the series.

 Animation and design

 Independent animation studio Titmouse provides the animation for the series, with Juno Lee serving as supervising director for the first season.
 Work on the series' animation began by the end of February 2019.
 The series' animation style reflects the look of "prime time animated comedy" series such as The Simpsons, but with more detailed backgrounds and environments than is traditional for prime time animation.

 The uniforms worn by the crew of the Cerritos are based on unused designs for the film Star Trek Generations (1994), which McMahan said looked similar to designs from previous Star Trek series but were unique enough that fans would associate them with Lower Decks.
-The uniforms have a flap on the front, and come in yellow for engineering, blue for medical and science, and red for command.
+The uniforms have a flap on the front, and continue the Next Generation tradition of coming in yellow for engineering, blue for medical and science, and red for command.
 He suggested that these uniforms were just for California-class ships like the Cerritos; other Starfleet officers, such as the crew of the USS Titan, appear in the grey-shouldered uniforms from the Next Generation-era films and Deep Space Nine.
 Mariner also wears that uniform in a flashback to her time on the USS Quito.
 Regarding the use of multiple uniform styles at once, McMahan explained that not all starships get "the new stuff" at the same time.
 In the episode "Much Ado About Boimler"—which was inspired by the two-part Next Generation episode "Chain of Command"—Freeman, Ransom, and Shaxs wear the same stealth outfits that the characters in "Chain of Command" wear.